 Any child sharing too much personal information could be putting themselves at risk, however in the case of a child in care these risks are multiplied.

 Information about their personal circumstances can be manipulated and used against them.
-It could be that someone from their past is looking to locate them, find out where they live or go to school.
-To reduce the risks ask your child not to share personal information online, such as;
+It could be that someone from their past is looking to locate them, find out where they live or where they go to school.
+To reduce the risks, ask your child not to share personal information online, such as:

 Children who are seen to be ‘different’ in some way are often a target for bullies.
-It may be known that your child is in care and this can make them stand out at school and online.
+It may be known that your child is in care and this can make them vulnerable to bullying at school and online.

 In complex situations such as these, challenges can arise.
 Your child may have come from a home where their online safety was not monitored.
 It may come as a shock to them when you attempt to implement new settings and security on the technologies and sites they use - they may be reluctant to oblige.